This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Should I Get A Puppy Or A Dog?
 6 Major Differences Between The Two

-Quick Recommendation: If you’re planning on getting a new puppy or dog we recommend getting a good book on training like The Puppy Primer which was required reading before we brought home our service dog puppy, Adelle.
+Quick Recommendation: If you’re planning on getting a new puppy or dog we recommend getting a good book on training like Puppies for Dummies which we read several times before bringing home our first puppy, Linus.

 Many people who are interested in bringing home a puppy are doing so because they want a pet with a known history.